 Here, app owners have the benefit of generating revenue without giving the app for free.

-In-app purchases is one of the most popular way apps are making money in the world.
+In-app purchase is one of the most popular ways apps are making money in the world.
 The revenue through in-app purchases is increasing every year.

 In-app monetization strategy falls into three primary categories:

-Examples include, remove ads, full game unlock, upgrade to a premium version, bonus game levels, etc.
+Examples include removing ads, the full game unlocks, upgrading to a premium version, bonus game levels, etc.